slyval/guidelines/SAP Commerce/Commerce Conventions.md

 					Implementation: DefaultSalesAreaDeterminationService

 #### Facades
 A facade is a lean and focused proxy service catering for a specific use case.
-Whereas a service can cater for multiple use cases as a generalized implementation, a facade makes use of these services and utilizes on the required functionali
+Whereas a service can cater for multiple use cases as a generalized implementation, a facade makes use of these services and utilizes on the required functionality and flow.
+Data transfer objects find a greater use here that in services as focus transfer objects are utilized.

-Architecturally, the facades resides on the layer above the services layer.

 The following conventions should apply when creating a facade:
 - Packages into which the facade must be relevantly named